BrunoSilvaAndrade/python-config-parser/README.md

 HOW TO USE
 ===
 ---
-First of all the config file will look for default config files if you do not pass your own config file for this.
+By default, the config file will look for the following config files in the `.config` directory: `config.json`, `config.yaml`, `config.yml`.

-The default config directory is ./config(if you do not pass the config directory of your preference) assuming your current directory.
+You can also pass a config directory of your preference (assuming your current directory).

-The default config files names are -> (config.json, config.yaml, config.yml)

-The Schema validation.
+Schema validation
 ---

-You may use or not schema validation, if you want to use it, it will validate your whole config object before returning it.
+You may or may not use schema validation.
+If you want to use it, it will validate the whole config object before returning it.

-If you don't want to use it, it won't validate the config object before returning that, and it may generate runtime access inconsistencies.
+If you choose not to use it, it won't validate the config object before returning it, and it may generate runtime access inconsistencies.

 How to use schema